hanford/Twitter-Scraper/README.md

-Small node app to scrape some twitters data and write it to a CSV
+Small node app to scrape from list of names or tweets